schasins/web-knowledge-graph-ingestion/README.md

 1. Click the gray circular reload button in the bottom-right of the Web Knowledge Graph Ingestion extension.

+1. Reload the webpage in which you want to use the extension.

+1. Reopen the extension.

-Any changes made to the extension should now be active in Chrome.
+Any changes made to the extension should now be reflected in the version that's running.

 ## Additional Resources